fleetdm/fleet/handbook/engineering/tuf.md

 2. The Realeaser pulls down the contents of the TUF repo into the `repository` sub-directory.

-3. From the root of their TUF directory, the Releaser run `tuf gen-key targets`.
+3. From the root of their TUF directory, the Releaser runs `tuf gen-key targets`.
 This will create a `keys` sub-directory and `staged` sub-directory.
+Next, the Releaser runs `tuf gen-key snapshot`, then `tuf gen-key timestamp` to create keys for those roles.

 4. The Releaser copies the `keys` directory to a USB drive, and deletes the `keys` directory from their local hard drive.